ericgj/model/Readme.md

 <a name="api_instance_value">#</a> instance.<b>value</b>()

 Get the current value (plain object) of the instance.
-All attributes are casted if their type has been specified.
-Attributes on the original object that are not specified in the model are passed through unchanged.
+All attributes are casted if their type or explicit cast has been specified.
+Attributes on the original object that are not specified in the model, as well as read-only attributes, are passed through unchanged.

 <a name="api_instance_changes">#</a> instance.<b>changes</b>()